Mississippi McGavock Confederate Cemetery Project Completed!

 "TAKING CARE OF CONFEDERATE GRAVES"

-In the spring of 1866, Col. John McGavock, seeing the deteriorating condition of the Confederate graves on the Franklin TN Battlefield, set aside 2 acres of Carnton Plantation as the nation's largest private Confederate cemetery.
+In the spring of 1866, Col. John McGavock, seeing the deteriorating condition of the Confederate graves on the Franklin Tennessee Battlefield, set aside 2 acres of Carnton Plantation as the nation's largest private Confederate cemetery.
 The dead were reinterred here in order by states.
 In 1890, the wooden markers, which were inscribed with the names of the men, their companies and regiments, when known, were replaced with stone markers.
 Burial records were preserved by Col. McGavock’s wife, the former Carrie Winder.
 She and her husband maintained the cemetery for the balance of their lives.

 The MS Division McGavock Cemetery Project Committee wishes to honor the memory of Mississippians who fell in the service of the Confederacy at the Battle of Franklin and fund the replacement of all 424 stones.
 A cemetery database of Mississippi Confederates buried at McGavock was carefully researched and set up, and adoptions were begun.
 Simply put, the mission is to follow in the footsteps of wives, widows, and mothers of the past who worked diligently to “take care of Confederate Graves."